 God is calling a new generation of Knights Templar today.
 Being a Knight Templar means living a life of purpose and meaning and by taking a stand for what is right in our families, community, and nation.
 It means being part of an ancient holy order that has been around for 895 years.
 Being a Knight Templar is not a remnant of the past, it is a way of life.

-We note that there are a number of organizations that claim to be Templars, but which have absolutely no lineage as true organizational and spiritual descendants of the Order.
+We note that there are a number of organizations that claim to be Templars, but which have absolutely no lineage as true organizational or spiritual descendants of the Order.
 These “Templar” organizations often charge hefty fees for joining, and some do not accept persons of average means, preferring to focus their efforts on recruiting the wealthy and influential.
 We decry such practices.
-When the Knights Templar was founded in 1118 A.D. by Hugh de Payens and eight other knights, they were known as the “Poor Knights of Christ.”
+When the Knights Templar were founded in 1118 A.D. by Hugh de Payens and eight other knights, they were known as the “Poor Knights of Christ.”
 The Order did not allow individual knights to own anything except their mantles and weapons.
-So strict was the rule concerning “monastic poverty” that if a Knight Templar died and a single penny was found on his body, he was refused a Christian burial!
+So strict was the rule concerning “monastic poverty” that if a Knight Templar died and a single penny was found on his body, he was refused a Christian burial.
 Today, however, there are “Templar” organizations that will not accept members unless they are very well to do!
 We believe that setting membership rules that allow only the wealthy to be become members is the antithesis of what our Lord taught.
-Some of these so-called Templar organizations would refuse membership to any of the Apostles, as they were not men of wealth!
-In fact, we believe that these Orders of Knights Templar would turn away our very Lord!
+Some of these so-called Templar organizations would refuse membership to any of the Apostles, as they were not men of wealth, and would turn away a poor carpenter: Jesus Christ himself!

-We are upfront that the suggested annual donation is $50 (The annual suggested donation goes to the upkeep and expenses of the Order).
+We are upfront that the initial suggested donation is $65 (this covers the items received by the initiate: Neck Cross, Certificate, & postage).
+Every year after that, our suggested annual donation is only $50 (The annual suggested donation goes to the upkeep and expenses of the Order).
 Regalia can be purchased later directly from the manufacturer by accepted Knights (about $150 total).
 We believe in transparency so our financial books are open to all of our members.
 This is how you can be sure the Order exists to serve God and our mission and is not out for financial gain.

 “Being a Knight Templar is of great importance to me as I hold the values and honor of the old ways.
 I’m filled with a deep commitment that still still calls modern man to take such vows to become a Knight in principle.
 The vows I have made call me to be a messenger of God to do what is in the best interest of family, community, and the Order.
 Chivalry is the glorious expression of life affirming principles.” – Brother Neil